-- mg/L = parts per million or milligrams per liter; AL = Action Level; ND = Not Detected at DLR; - $\mu g/L$ = parts per billion or micrograms per liter; DLR = Detection Limit for Purposes of Reporting; - NA = No Applicable Limit or Data; pCi/L = picoCuries per liter; NL = Notification Level; - $\textbf{MCL} = \text{Maximum Contaminant Level; } \textbf{\mu mho/cm} = \text{micromhos per centimeter;}$ - MCLG = Maximum Contaminant Level Goal; MRDL = Maximum Residual Disinfectant Level; - PHG = Public Health Goal; NTU = Nephelometric Turbidity Units; NR = Not Required to be Sampled; MRDLG = Maximum Residual Disinfectant Level Goal; SMCL = Secondary MCL - (a) The results reported in the table are average concentrations of the constituents detected in your drinking water during year 2021 or from the most recent tests, except for filter effluent turbidity, TTHM, HAA5, chlorine residual, lead, and copper which are described below. - (b) Turbidity is a measure of the cloudiness of the water, an indication of particulate matter, some of which might include harmful microorganisms that are difficult to detect, such as the parasites Giardiaand Cryptosporidium.
+$\textbf{MCL} = \text{Maximum Contaminant Level}; \\ \textbf{\mu mho/cm} = \text{micromhos per centimeter}; \\ \textbf{}$

+MCLG = Maximum Contaminant Level Goal; MRDL = Maximum Residual Disinfectant Level;

+PHG = Public Health Goal; NTU = Nephelometric Turbidity Units; NR = Not Required to be Sampled;

+MRDLG = Maximum Residual Disinfectant Level Goal; SMCL = Secondary MCL

+- (a) The results reported in the table are average concentrations of the constituents detected in your drinking water during year 2023 or from the most recent tests, except for filter effluent turbidity, TTHM, HAA5, chlorine residual, lead, and copper which are described below. - (b) Turbidity is a measure of the cloudiness of the water, an indication of particulate matter, some of which might include harmful microorganisms that are difficult to detect, such as the parasites Giardia and Cryptosporidium.
 Consistently low turbidity in Metropolitan's filtered water indicates complete removal of any harmful microorganisms that may be present.
 The table gives the highest single turbidity measurement that was recorded and the lowest monthly percentage of samples meeting the requirements of the surface water treatment technique.

 - (c) Routine and repeat samples are total coliform-positive and either is E. coli-positive or system fails to take repeat samples following E. coli-positive routine sample or system fails to analyze total coliformpositive repeat sample for E. coli. - (d) Samples were collected in the City of South Pasadena distribution system.
 The running annual averages and the range of the individual results for chlorine residuals, TTHM and HAA5 are reported. - (e) Thirty lead and copper samples were collected in July 2021, August 2021, and September 2021 at residential taps.
 The 90th percentile concentration is reported in the table.
 Out of 30 residences sampled, copper was detected at or above the DLR in 23 samples but none exceeded the Action Level.
-Out of 30 residences sampled, lead was detected above the DLR in three samples, but none exceeded the Action Level.
-During 2021, no school submitted a request to be sampled for lead. - (f) Aluminum also has a secondary MCL of 200 μg/L. - (g) Manganese is regulated with a secondary standard of 50 μg/L but was not detected, based on the DLR of 20 μg/L. Manganese was included as part of the unregulated chemicals requiring monitoring. - For more information or questions, please contact Public Works Department, City of South Pasadena, 825 Mission Street, South Pasadena, California 91030.
+Out of 30 residences sampled, lead was detected above the DLR in three samples, but none exceeded the Action Level. - (f) Aluminum also has a secondary MCL of 200 μg/L. - (g) Manganese is regulated with a secondary standard of 50 μg/L but was not detected, based on the DLR of 20 μg/L. Manganese was included as part of the unregulated chemicals requiring monitoring.

+For more information or questions, please contact Public Works Department, City of South Pasadena, 825 Mission Street, South Pasadena, California 91030.
 Telephone: (626) 403-7240.